Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

 ```

-### Add-PodeAsyncQueryRoute
+### Add-PodeAsyncRouteQuery

-The `Add-PodeAsyncQueryRoute` function creates a route in Pode for querying task information based on specified parameters.
+The `Add-PodeAsyncRouteQuery` function creates a route in Pode for querying task information based on specified parameters.
 This function supports multiple content types for both requests and responses, and can generate OpenAPI documentation.

 This function accepts almost any parameter applicable to a standard Pode Route.